yguitton/training-material/topics/proteomics/tutorials/multiGSEA-tutorial/tutorial.md

 >
 >    > <tip-title>About the parameters</tip-title>
 >    > - **Pathway databases**: Databases often contain their own format in which pathway definitions are provided.
 So you can select a relevant database.
 For the tutorial we choose the preset "Kegg" and "Reactome".
 >    > - **Combine p-values method**: Choose a method (here `Stouffer` for balanced weighting).
 To more comprehensively measure a pathway response, multiGSEA provides different approaches to compute an aggregated p value over multiple omics layers.
-Because no single approach for aggregating p values performs best under all circumstances, Loughin proposed basic recommendations on which method to use depending on structure and expectation of the problem.
+Because no single approach for aggregating p values performs best under all circumstances, {% cite LOUGHIN2004467 %} proposed basic recommendations on which method to use depending on structure and expectation of the problem.
 If small p values should be emphasized, Fisher’s method should be chosen.
 In cases where p values should be treated equally, Stouffer’s method is preferable.
 If large p values should be emphasized, the user should select Edgington’s method.
 Figure 2 indicates the difference between those three methods.
 >    >   ![P-Value](../../images/p-value.png "P-value methods")
 >    > - **P-value correction method** Type I and type II errors depend on each other and thus reducing type I errors through a p value adjustment will likely increase the chance of making a type II error and an appropriate trade-off has to be made.
 Choose one of the different methods for controlling false discovery rate: For the tutorial choose `BH` (Benjamini-Hochberg).
 >    {: .tip}